oddlama/gentoo-install/README.md

 ## About gentoo-install

+A installer for gentoo with a simple menuconfig inspired configuration TUI.
+The configurator is only used to generate a `gentoo.conf` file, which can also be edited by hand if desired.
+An example configuration is provided with the repository.

+## Quick start

+1. Download a copy or clone this repo
+1. Run `./configure` and save your configuration
+1. When using encryption, export your desired key with `export GENTOO_INSTALL_ENCRYPTION_KEY="mypassword"`
+1. Run installation using `./install`

+Every option is explained in detail in `gentoo.conf.example` and in the help menu popups in the configurator.
+When installing, you will be asked to review the partitioning before anything critical is done.

+## Overview

 This script performs a reasonably minimal installation of gentoo.
 An EFI system is highly recommended, but legacy BIOS boot is also supported.
 The script supports both systemd (default) and OpenRC as the init system.
-The main performed steps are:

-1. Partitioning
-1. Download & cryptographically verify stage3 tarball
-1. Extract stage3
-1. Initialize portage
-1. Install kernel
-1. Install additional software

 The system will use `sys-kernel/gentoo-kernel-bin`, which should be suitable to boot most systems out of the box.
 It is strongly recommend to replace this kernel with a custom built one, when the system is functional.
 If you are looking for a way to detect and manage your kernel configuration, have a look at [autokernel](https://github.com/oddlama/autokernel).

-## Quick start

-1. Download a copy or clone this repo
-1. Run `./configure` and save your configuration
-1. Install using `./install`

-Every option is explained in detail in `gentoo.conf.example` and in the help popups in the configurator.
-When installing, you will be asked to review the partitioning before anything critical is done.

-## Overview

-Here is a more complete overview of what this script does:

 1. Partition disks (supports gpt, raid, luks)
 1. Download and cryptographically verify the newest stage3 tarball